dgra-cam/dgra-website/content/blog/2025-04-08-community-focus-meeting/index.md

 ## Door-knocking retrospective

-- Door-knocking in Darwin Green, Franklin's Garden, Evolution Court
+- Door-knocking in Darwin Green, Franklin's Gardens, Evolution Court
-- Franklin Garden haven't had any community event but had some Anti-Social Behaviour (ASB)
+- Franklin Gardens haven't had any community event but had some Anti-Social Behaviour (ASB)
 - Most questions are on commercial units, charges, ...
 - No particular questions on “we need this or that”, so nothing obvious is